-The exact price varies depending on the establishment and the size of the crab/lobster – if the one that you have bought is a Goliath, expect to pay 10,000 KRW or more.
+The exact price varies depending on the establishment and the size of the crab/lobster.
+If the one that you have bought is a Goliath, expect to pay 10,000 KRW or more.

-The Sea Penis (gaebul)
+The sea penis (gaebul)

 The appearance of the fish and its uncanny resemblance to the male genitalia reflects why it has this nickname.
 The delicacy is best enjoyed raw with either a savory sesame oil sauce or a fiery gochujang topping.

 Just enough gochujang paste is added to the soup to give it a kick.
 The direct translation of Maeuntang is “hot and spicy soup”.

-Visiting Noryangjin fish market doesn’t mean that you have to indulge in something weird and wacky.
+Visiting the Noryangjin fish market doesn’t mean that you have to indulge in something weird and wacky.
 Instead, you can simply opt to find your favourite fresh seafood.
 Whether you prefer pan-seared marinated halibut, smoked salmon, or spicy crab, you will easily be able to find something delicious.

 If seafood is not your cup of tea, you can breathe a sigh of relief in the knowledge that the street food stalls at Noryangjin do sell other delicacies besides fish.
-Tteokkbokki, hotteok, jeon, and other Korean favourites can be purchased here for a few Korean Won.
+Tteokkbokki, hotteok, jeon, and other Korean street food favourites can be purchased here for a few Korean Won.